coveo-labs/json-python-push/README.md

 git clone https://github.com/coveo-labs/json-python-push.git
 ```

-Install SDK:
+Install SDK (might need to use pip3 if two versions of python are installed):
 ```
 pip install git+https://github.com/coveo-labs/SDK-Push-Python --upgrade
 ```

 This SDK depends on the [Python Requests](http://docs.python-requests.org/en/master/user/install/#install) and [JSONPickle](https://jsonpickle.github.io/#download-install) libraries.
-If you do not already have them, you need to run the following commands:
+If you do not already have them, you need to run the following commands (might need to use pip3 if two versions of python are installed):

 ```
 pip install requests